ALL-STAR GAMES: 1934, 1942 LIGHTS: 1940

-The most dramatic event at the Polo Grounds was Bobby Thomson's game-winning home run in the 1951 playoff game when the Giants beat the Dodgers.
+Without a doubt, the most dramatic event in the Polo Grounds' history was Bobby Thomson's game-winning home run in the 1951 playoff game when the Giants beat the Dodgers.
 The most spectacular defensive play was Willie Mays' incredible catch of the long drive to center field hit by Vic Wertz of the Cleveland Indians in the 1954 World Series, which turned the momentum in the Giants' favor.
-Only four people ever hit home runs into the center field bleachers, the last of whom was none other than Hank Aaron, in 1962.
+Only four people ever hit home runs into the center field bleachers, and the last two came on consecutive days in 1962, by Lou Brock and Hank Aaron.

-For many years there was a big railroad switching yard on the north (left field) side of the stadium, but it closed soon after World War II and a high-rise apartment complex was built there in 1951.
+For many years there was a big commuter rail / mass transit switching yard on the northeast (left field) side of the stadium, but it closed soon after World War II and a high-rise apartment complex was built there in 1951.
 Dark, creepy, archaic, bizarre, and ill-suited for baseball viewing, the Polo Grounds offered fewer and fewer incentives for the Giants to stay there as the years passed.
 Finally, they left New York and relocated to San Francisco in 1958, the same year the Dodgers migrated to California.
 There were some protests from Giants fans, but the move ultimately caused much less emotional anguish compared to what Brooklynites suffered.

 The Polo Grounds got a brief second (baseball) life in 1962, when the National League expansion franchise New York Mets began playing.
-The center field distance marker was changed from "483" to "475," but it turns out that diamond was not moved eight feet forward, reducing the distance to center field but not to the foul lines (extended) intersected the dugouts at the same point as they had when the Giants played there in the 1950s.
+The center field distance marker was changed from "483" to "475," but it turns out that diamond was not moved eight feet forward.
+I base this conclusion on the fact that multiple photos show that the foul lines (extended) intersected the dugouts at the same point as they had when the Giants played there in the 1950s.
 The foul poles did not move, either.
-New distance markers were placed on the right and left field walls went straight forward.
+New distance markers were placed on the right and left field walls, but not as many as before.
 Soon after the Mets moved into brand-new Shea Stadium in 1964, the Polo Grounds were demolished.